liliyequantum/Entanglement-engineering-by-RL/README.md

 1. Files with the suffix `Fig_plot` are used for plotting figures.

-2. Files with the suffix `Fig_code` are used for generating data.
+2. Files with the suffix `Fig_code` are used for plotting partial figures.

+3. Files with the suffix `Fig_data` are used for generating data for figures.

 ## References